onemanish/test-2/README.md

 _This should be third line from Git-desktop_
 Corrected from Vscode

-_Added a second line_

--This should be third line from Git-desktop_

 <!--
   <<< Author notes: Start of the course >>>t
   Include start button, a note about Actions minutes,